MCBD BOOK DONATION INFORMATION **This option will re-open 9/1/2020

-**Please include your name and a contact # in case we have any question inside your shipping envelope.
+**Please include your name and a contact # in case we have any questions inside your shipping envelope.

 If your book fits the MCBD criteria (see below for “What is a Multicultural Book) The Form below will help us identify you and get an idea of how many books you are donating to review bloggers.

 - The matching process occurs in late November/early December and the MCBD team will supply you with names and addresses of review bloggers so you can mail a copy of a book to each one (if you donate 5 copies-we will try our best to match your books with five different reviewers).

 - These reviewers will, in turn, read and review your book and share on social media any time between the date they received the book to the actual celebration day (the last Friday of January)

 - These donated books will be gifted to young readers, parents, and educators.
 There is no guarantee your donated book will be reviewed during the event.

 - On the celebration day, reviewers are encouraged to link up their review post to create a huge reading resource for parents, teachers, and librarians.

 What happens to the one book I send to MCBD?